-- Check off the “Wishes for Sick Children” fund on line 26a of your 2017 Ohio income tax return form 1040 or ask your tax preparer to do so on your behalf
+- Check off the “Wishes for Sick Children” fund on line 26b of your 2018 Ohio income tax return form 1040 or ask your tax preparer to do so on your behalf

-- Indicate the one-time voluntary donation amount you would like to give
+- Indicate an amount for the one-time voluntary donation you would like to give

 - If you are not expecting a refund, but would like to donate to Make-A-Wish, you may do so by clicking here.

 WHY IT MATTERS

 6-year-old Isaac was born with multiple congenital heart defects and underwent a heart transplant when he was just four months old.
 His one true wish to be a zookeeper for a day was granted last year.
 He got a VIP zoo tour, pet the penguins and even touched a giraffe, his favorite animal!

 A new study from Nationwide Children’s Hospital Section Chief of Pediatric Neurology Dr. Anup Patel found children like Isaac who experience a life-changing wish have fewer unplanned hospitalizations and, shorter hospital stays.

 Simply put, a wish helps children, families and communities heal.
 We need YOUR help to grant the wish of every eligible child in Ohio.